Within Close Range: The Checkered Beacon

 Setting my feet and standing my ground,

-And just as he was an arm’s length away…
+And just as he’s an arm’s length away…

 SLAP